anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 **Neutron ML2 integration**
 The OpenStack Modular Layer 2 (ML2) plugin simplifies adding networking technologies by utilising drivers that implement these network types and methods for accessing them.
 Each network type is managed by an ML2 type driver and the mechanism driver exposes interfaces to support the actions that can be performed on the network type resources.
 The [OpenStack ML2 documentation](https://wiki.openstack.org/wiki/Neutron/ML2) lists example mechanism drivers.

-#### 4.2.3.5.
-Network quality of service
+#### Network quality of service

 For VNF workloads, the resource bottlenecks are not only the CPU and the memory but also the I/O bandwidth and the forwarding capacity of virtual and non-virtual switches and routers within the infrastructure.
 Several techniques (all complementary) can be used to improve QoS and try to avoid any issue due to a network bottleneck (mentioned per order of importance):

 - Nodes interfaces segmentation: Have separated NIC ports for Storage and Tenant networks.
 Actually, the storage traffic is bursty, and especially in case of service restoration after some failure or new service implementation, upgrades, etc. Control and management networks should rely on a separate interface from the interface used to handle tenant networks.
 - Capacity planning: FW, physical links, switches, routers, NIC interfaces and DCGW dimensioning (+ load monitoring: each link within a LAG or a bond shouldn’t be loaded over 50% of its maximum capacity to guaranty service continuity in case of individual failure).
 - Hardware choice: e.g., ToR/fabric switches, DCGW and NIC cards should have appropriate buffering and queuing capacity.
 - High Performance compute node tuning (including OVS-DPDK).

-#### 4.2.3.6.
-Integration Interfaces
+#### Integration Interfaces

 - DHCP:

 When the Neutron-DHCP agent is hosted in controller nodes, then for the servers, on a Tenant network, that need to acquire an IPv4 and/or IPv6 address, the VLAN for the Tenant must be extended to the control plane servers so that the Neutron agent can receive the DHCP requests from the server and send the response to the server with the IPv4 and/or IPv6 addresses and the lease time.
 Please see OpenStack provider Network.

 - DNS
 - LDAP
 - IPAM

-<a name="4.2.4"></a>
-### 4.2.4.
-Storage Backend
+### Storage Backend

 Storage systems are available from multiple vendors and can also utilise commodity hardware from any number of open-source based storage packages (such as LVM, Ceph, NFS, etc.).
 The proprietary and open-source storage systems are supported in Cinder through specific plugin drivers.
 The OpenStack [Cinder documentation]( https://docs.openstack.org/cinder/latest/reference/support-matrix.html) specifies the minimum functionality that all storage drivers must support.
 The functions include:

 - Volume: create, delete, attach, detach, extend, clone (volume from volume), migrate
 - Snapshot: create, delete and create volume from snapshot
 - Image: create from volume

 The document also includes a matrix for a number of proprietary drivers and some of the optional functions that these drivers support.
 This matrix is a handy tool to select storage backends that have the optional storage functions needed by the cloud operator.
 The cloud workload storage requirements helps determine the backends that should be deployed by the cloud operator.
 The common storage backend attachment methods include iSCSI, NFS, local disk, etc. and the matrix lists the supported methods for each of the vendor drivers.
 The OpenStack Cinder [Available Drivers]( https://docs.openstack.org/cinder/latest/drivers.html) documentation provides a list of all OpenStack compatible drivers and their configuration options.